Seasonal Planning for Travel to the Galápagos Islands

-The superb underwater visibility during the spring allows you to observe the sea life below, Many island cruises are available with snorkeling included, as well as scuba diving opportunities for advanced divers.
+The superb underwater visibility during the spring allows you to observe the sea life below.
+Many island cruises are available, with snorkeling included, as well as scuba diving opportunities for advanced divers.
 It is also a perfect time to enjoy the beach.
 On North Seymour Island, there is a colony of the rare blue-footed boobies, which have their unique courtship dance during this time.

-You will be likely to come across mating sea lions and new sea lion pups greeting the world.
+You will likely come across mating sea lions and new pups greeting the world.
 In the port of Puerto Ayora, Galápagos sea lions take their afternoon siestas on a bench rather than the beach.
 As summer approaches, the rains decline, and temperatures slightly drop, you can enjoy full-day land-based activities and adventures.
 It is an ideal time to enjoy hiking, mountain biking, and follow Charles Darwin's footsteps on a guided tour.

 Summer (June through August) - Peak Travel Season